jameshanlon/cheese/cheese/pages/faq.md

 # FAQ

-## I would like to become an Energy Tracer, what do I need to do?
+## I would like to become a surveyor, what do I need to do?

-Please read our page on [working as an Energy Tracer on the project](/energy-tracer-training) and get in touch by emailing us.
+Please read our page on [working as a surveyor on the project](/surveyor-training) and get in touch by emailing us.

-## I don't live in Bristol, but can I train to become an Energy Tracer?
+## I don't live in Bristol, but can I train to become a surveyor?

-If you are interested in becoming an Energy Tracer but do not live in the Bristol area, then, providing we have enough capacity, you may attend one of our training courses in Bristol as a guest.
-If you are part of a group of people interested in the Energy Tracer training and then it may be possible for us to run a CHEESE training course in the location where you are based.
+If you are interested in becoming a surveyor but do not live in the Bristol area, then, providing we have enough capacity, you may attend one of our training courses in Bristol as a guest.
+If you are part of a group of people interested in the surveyor training and then it may be possible for us to run a CHEESE training course in the location where you are based.
 (In this case, you might be are interested in setting up a CHEESE Segment to provide surveys in your area, and this is the subject of the next question.)